 2. DEI Training.
-Suppose that a school district issues an official policy requiring all employees to be "equity champions," an to be "anti-racist educators."
-Under the policy, anyone who believes in "colorblindness" and "equality generally," but who does not subscribe to being an "equity champion" or "anti-racist" is deemed to be a white supremacist.
+Suppose that a school district issues an official policy requiring all employees to be "equity champions," and to be "anti-racist educators."
+Under the policy, anyone who believes in "colorblindness" and "equality generally," but who does not subscribe to being an "equity champion" or being "anti-racist" is deemed to be a white supremacist.
+At the district's DEI training, attendees were warned that they "had to own their privilege if they were white and needed to advocate for political, social, and economic change," and that it was their duty to teach students to vote for socialists because "parent aren't always correct."
 Would school teachers have standing to challenge the policy if no adverse action has been taken against them?
-Suppose that, in a DEI training session, the teachers state their views and the moderator pushes back?
-What if the employees are reprimanded or otherwise disciplined for their views?
+What if the employees are reprimanded or otherwise disciplined for dissenting views?
 See Henderson v.
-School District of Springfield No. 12, 2023 WL 3853971 (8th Cir.).
+School District of Springfield No. 12, 116 F.4th 804 (8th Cir.
+2024).